Natujenge/natujenge-oyf-guide/apis/part-1-databases-overview.md

 ### Indexing

+Think of the effect of an INDEX in a book:

 ![image info](../images/db-indexing.png)

 A database index is a structure that  improves the time for data retrieval.
 They are used to quickly locate data without having to scan through each and every row on the slow disks every time a database table is accessed.